alainkaegi/pythonorama/oop/magic.md

 1. No, certain Python operators cannot be overloaded.
 They include `is`, `not`, `and`, and `or`.
 1. No, Python does not support function or method overloading.
 If you define multiple functions or methods within a module or class, the last definition will overwrite all previous ones.
 1. No. If you don't specify a method `__ne__`, Python will invoke `__eq__` and return its inverse.
+1. Every function returns some value, even if it contains no `return` statement.
+If nothing else is specified, this value is `None`.
+Users would likely find it annoying or confusing if `'None'` were printed after every function call that doesn't return a meaningful value (for example, a call to `print`).
+For this reason, the interactive interpreter doesn't print anything when the value of an experssion is `None`.